import numpy as np

 [ 3 10 6 1]]

-[a:b, c:d]
+M[a:b, c:d]

-: This returns the submatrix consisting of the rows a,a+1,...,b-1
+: Returns the submatrix of M consisting of the rows a,a+1,...,b-1

-and rows c,c+1,...,d
+and columns c,c+1,...,d

 .
 You can also combine this with a step argument, i.e., use [a:b:step1, c:d:step2]